PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 There remains much of the promised land to be possessed.
 Let us press forward in the wisdom and strength of the Holy Spirit of God.
 Let us march on to the fullness of the rest of God.
 Let us not be unbelieving, fearful of heart, always ready to compromise and share our inheritance with the world, the flesh, and Satan.
 Our goal is the possession of Christ.
 The world, the flesh, and Satan have no part in Him.

-And be found in him, not having mine own righteousness, which is of the law, … (Philippians 3:9)
+and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; (Philippians 3:9)

 Notice that Paul, in the third chapter of Philippians, contrasts the possession of Christ with his former life as a “Pharisee of the Pharisees,” a keeper of the Law of Moses.